A recent study suggests drivers with ADHD are around 50 percent more likely to be involved in a serious car accident.

 Liability in accidents caused by ADHD driver

 When someone causes an accident, they are generally liable for all the damages they cause.
 While a person with a medical condition such as ADHD may argue that the condition was to blame, this typically does absolve them of liability.
 The person would still be held liable for the damages.
-There may be certain exception in cases involving drivers who were unaware they suffer from a condition.
+There may be certain exceptions in cases involving drivers who were unaware they suffer from a condition.

 Have you been injured in a St. Louis automobile accident?
 Give our experienced attorneys a call today at (314) 361-4242 for a free case evaluation.